The magnitude of categories of texts enriched by language models: Obtaining enriched categories from an LM

 We assume that the process stops when $\dagger$ is sampled or when the extended prompt $y = xa_1 \cdots a_{N-|x|}$ reaches a maximum length $N$; we call $N$ the \emph{cutoff}.
-We can think of $N-1$ as the context size of the language model, i.e. the maximum length of a string $x$ that can be used to generate a distribution $p_x$.
-Consequently, we define the set of \emph{terminating states} for the input $x=\bot a$ as follows.
+We can think of $N-1$ as the context size of the language model, i.e.~the maximum length of a string $x$ that can be used to generate a distribution $p_x$.
+Below are some common examples of autoregressive language models.